-Kyle did a little demonstration of the P365 on camera with me, and the shots you see me fire there are literally the first I sent downrange out of this little beast.
-I call it that because it is like the Little Engine That Could … small in size and stature, but big in performance!
+Kyle did a little demonstration of the P365 on camera with me, and the shots you see me fire there are the first I sent downrange out of this little beast.
+I call it that because it is like the Little Engine That Could, small in size and stature, but big in performance!

-Right away I knew there was something pretty special about the little gun.
-Placing it in my hand I was immediately surprised at how good the grip felt.
-The P365 takes some of its design cues from the X-Series of P320 pistols particularly in its stippling and the smooth undercut of the trigger guard.
+Right away, I knew there was something pretty special about the little gun.
+Placing it in my hand, I was immediately surprised at how good the grip felt.
+The P365 takes some of its design cues from P320, X-Series pistols.
+Particularly in its stippling and smooth trigger guard undercut.
 The undercut allows the shooter to get an even higher grip on the gun for greater control and flatter shooting.

-Analyzing the graphic I could see that the P365 has a bore axis height as low as anything out there.
-This is surprising because SIG Sauer guns, especially in the Classic line of pistols, have established a reputation of having a bore axis that is quite high compared to competing designs.
+Analyzing the graphic, I could see that the P365 has a bore axis height as low as anything out there.
+The low bore axis is surprising because SIG Sauer guns, especially in the Classic line of pistols, have established a reputation of having a bore axis that is relatively high compared to competing designs.
 Not that this has kept me from shooting them quickly and efficiently.

 Bore axis height is an overrated factor, but regardless the SIG P365 performs exceptionally well in this regard.

 Stippling on the grip is effective and comfortable.
 The gun sticks in the hand like it should without being too aggressive for more sensitive skin.